mattvick/slope-tech/Slope.md

 ## Seller web app

 Not sure if this exists.
 Seller businesses may only be able to interact with Slope via the [Public API](#public-api)

+## Customer support

+- support@slope.so
+- 1-202-977-3324

+They probably use some third party customer services software like [Zendesk](https://www.zendesk.com/) to manage customer support enquiries.

+I didn't see any chat on their [marketing website](#marketing-website), but they may have this in their [buyer web app](#buyer-web-app).

 ## Questions